Skip to main content

 If you do this, set the extractor’s Source to SourceCookie and allow the middleware to check that the cookie name is different from your CSRF cookie.
 It will panic if this is the case.

-// API routes - header only
+// API routes - header extraction for AJAX/fetch requests

 api := app.Group("/api")